angeloocana/angeloocana/src/pages/blog/git/10-tips-to-start-using-github-and-cmd.en.md

   video: ...
 ---

-Do NOT lose your files any more!
+Do NOT lose your files anymore!
 Keep track of the history change, save to the cloud and be safe.
-Here your are going to learn simple tips to become a **NINJA** using **Github** and the **command line**.
+Here you are going to learn simple tips to become a **NINJA** using **Github** and the **command line**.

 ### 1. Go to [github.com](https://github.com).
   **Sign In** or **Sign Up**.